 Before spending anything, use the ACER practice tests provided by the NSW government.
 They are free, computer-based, and the closest thing to the real test.

 The limitation is supply.
 Most families exhaust the free materials in one or two sessions.
-After that, you need fresh practice — and that is where the decision between a $79 platform and a $5,000 coaching college becomes real.
+After that, you need fresh practice — and that is where the decision between a low-cost digital plan and a $5,000 coaching college becomes real.

 What We Would Recommend